p2ppsr/cwi-react/README.md

 Before @cwi/react will load, a few things need to have happened:
 - You must first call `CWI.initialize()` and "boot" the CWI kernel with its snapshot MBR
-- You must somehow enstantiate `window.CWI` with the initialized CWI kernel instance
+- You must somehow instantiate `window.CWI` with the initialized CWI kernel instance
 - You must be able to provide the various callbacks and other props required by the UI

 ### Electron